vtex/faststore/docs/docs/tutorials/cms/00 - Introducing the VTEX CMS.md

 Before you start this tutorial, make sure you have:

 - Access to a VTEX account.
+- The **VTEX IO Admin** role set up for your VTEX user.
+For more information, see [VTEX Roles](https://help.vtex.com/en/tutorial/roles--7HKK5Uau2H6wxE1rH5oRbc).
 - Cloned your [Gatsby + FastStore project](/tutorials/gatsby-overview) into your local files.

 :::info